edgelesssys/constellation/rfc/updates.md

 ## Extending the node operator

+First, the node operator consumes the JoiningNode CRD.
+It watches on changes in the CRD list as well as changes in the node list.
+The controller reconciles the JoiningNode CRDs by trying to annotate the corresponding node.
+If successful, the controller deletes the CRD.

-We need to extend the node operator to also handle Kubernetes updates.
+Second, we need to extend the node operator to also handle Kubernetes updates.
 The operator already receives information about the Kubernetes version of each node.

 The CLI hands users the same mechanism to deliver the Kubernetes version to the operator as we [currently use for the image reference](https://github.com/edgelesssys/constellation/blob/main/operators/constellation-node-operator/api/v1alpha1/nodeimage_types.go#L14):